angauber/hypertube/README.md

 # Hypertube

 Hypertube is a video streaming platform based on [node](https://nodejs.org/en/).\
-It uses the p2p bittorrent protocol to legally fetch movies and Tv shows on server-side
+It uses the p2p bittorrent protocol to fetch movies and Tv shows on server-side

 ## Installation